-(h) Any balance remaining in the fund at the end of the fiscal year does not revert to the General Revenue Fund but remains in the fund and may be used in a manner consistent with this article.
+(g) Any balance remaining in the fund at the end of the fiscal year does not revert to the General Revenue Fund but remains in the fund and may be used in a manner consistent with this article.

-(i) The fund may be invested in the manner permitted by §12-6-8 of this code and the Secretary of the Department of Revenue may contract with the West Virginia Investment Management Board, or the West Virginia Board of Treasury Investments, for any services with respect to fund investments that the secretary considers necessary and prudent.
+(h) The fund may be invested in the manner permitted by §12-6-8 of this code and the Secretary of the Department of Revenue may contract with the West Virginia Investment Management Board, or the West Virginia Board of Treasury Investments, for any services with respect to fund investments that the secretary considers necessary and prudent.

-(j) Nothing in this article modifies or abrogates the obligations placed upon counties for voter approval for bond issues as set forth in §13-1-4 of this code.
+(i) Nothing in this article modifies or abrogates the obligations placed upon counties for voter approval for bond issues as set forth in §13-1-4 of this code.

 (j) The Secretary of the Department of Revenue may propose rules for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code to effectuate the provisions of this section.
 The Secretary of the Department of Revenue may also promulgate emergency rules pursuant to the provisions of §29A-3-15 of this code or adopt procedural or interpretive rules, as appropriate to assist in administering this section.
 The rules authorized by this section shall include a means to continue to fund school systems, municipal corporations, county operations, bonds, and tax increment financing districts.
+The Department of Revenue shall consult with the Department of Education on an effective means to distribute funds to county boards of education.